Seeed-Studio/SenseCraft-AI_Client/README.md

-# Sensecraft AI frontend
+# Seeed Sensecraft AI web UI

-This is **Sensecraft AI frontend project** .
-It works in conjunction with **Sensecraft AI**.
-It is also open-source and can be found at [Seeed-SenseCraft-AI-Edge ↗](https://github.com/Seeed-Studio/Seeed-SenseCraft-AI-Edge.git).
+This is **Seeed Sensecraft AI web UI** .
+It works in conjunction with [**Seeed-SenseCraft-AI-Edge ↗**](https://github.com/Seeed-Studio/Seeed-SenseCraft-AI-Edge.git).
 It provides the necessary API endpoints and handles the business logic for the frontend application.

 ## Getting Started